Who won Diaz vs Pettis?

 Nate Diaz beat Anthony Pettis by unanimous decision in their 3 round contest during the co-main event of UFC 241, on Saturday 17th August 2019 at Honda Center in Anaheim.

-The scorecards were announced as in favor of winner Nate Diaz.
+The scorecards were announced in favor of the winner Nate Diaz.

 The fight was scheduled to take place over 3 rounds in the Welterweight division, which meant the weight limit was 170 pounds (12.1 stone or 77.1 KG).